syalunin/quantum-vortices/README.md

 ranging from ultra-cold atoms and superconductivity to cosmic phenomena modeled as superfluids.

 ## Features
-- Feature 1
-- Feature 2
-- Feature 3
+- Calculation of the eigenvalues and the eigenvectors
+- Real and imaginary time preparation

 ### Prerequisites
 - Intel Fortran and C++ compilers